timescale/docs/tutorials/financial-tick-data/financial-tick-query.md

 </Procedure>

-## Query the continuous aggregate
+## Query the $CAGG

-When you have your continuous aggregate set up, you can query it to get the OHLCV values.
+When you have your $CAGG set up, you can query it to get the OHLCV values.

 <Procedure>

-### Querying the continuous aggregate
+### Querying the $CAGG

-1. Connect to the Timescale database that contains the Twelve Data cryptocurrency dataset.
+1. Connect to the $COMPANY database that contains the Twelve Data cryptocurrency dataset.

 1. At the psql prompt, use this query to select all Bitcoin OHLCV data for the